Categories

 LinkedIn | Twitter | GitHub | Blog

-Then, Amber is a front-end engineer at financial services firm N26.
+Then, Amber Fronted Web Developer at Ableton, a German music software company.
+Former front-end engineer at financial services firm N26.
 This web dev is an avid blogger and serves as an organiser and coach at codebar Berlin, a series of workshops bridging the tech diversity gap.

 Stefan Judis